Fancy but Forgiving Applique Quilt Patterns

-Classic Unusual Applique quilt patterns are known as a dignified formal technique and a bit on the fancy side.
-Surprisingly, it does not use an exact science and each pattern is unique.
+Classic unusual applique quilt patterns are known as a dignified formal technique and a bit on the fancy side.
+Surprisingly, applique does not use an exact science and each pattern is unique.

 In its simplest form, an applique pattern is an overlay design which uses multiple pieces of fabric fused to a base fabric and embellished with decorative threads, beads, sequins, cords and yarns couched onto or around the design called a motif.